mokhlesurr031/gcp-devops-project/README.md

 2. Select 2nd gen, clink on link repository.
 3. It may ask to enable Secret Manager API, enable it.
 4. Authenticate github repo.
+5. Write code in cloudbuild.yaml for CI process.
+If it runs properly. go to artifact registry and click on container registry.
+The built image should be there.